bonusly/restaurant_review/README.md

 ### Authentication

-- Powered by Devise gem
+- Powered by Rails authentication
 - Users must be authenticated to access the main application
 - Authentication state is passed to React components as props